top of page

 IS IT WORTH VISITING GIANT’S CAUSEWAY

 The Giant’s Causeway is one of those special places where pictures do not do the site justice.
 The Causeway’s cliffs, bays, and crashing surf are spectacular.
 Up close, the geometric columns of basalt rock have a striking, other-worldly appearance.
-Standing by sea contemplating the neat rows of rock extending into the Atlantic Ocean, one cannot help but be in awe of nature’s choreography.
+Standing by the sea contemplating the neat rows of rock extending into the Atlantic Ocean, one cannot help but be in awe of nature’s choreography.

-Combine the beauty of the Giant’s Causeway with the National Trust’s strong commitment to maintain the integrity of the site, and a Giant's Causeway day trip is worth every vacation minute you devote to it.
+A Giant's Causeway day trip is worth every vacation minute you devote to it.
 Giant’s Causeway is an international treasure.

 Tide Pooling at the Giant's Causeway | Causeway Coastal Route, Northern Ireland, UK Travel